Falcon - Wannanup

 Falcon - Wannanup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Falcon-Wannanup, as per the latest Census, 93.1% of dwellings were houses with the remaining 6.9% being semi-detached homes, apartments, or other types of housing.
-This is compared to Perth metro's 85.0% houses and 15.0% other dwellings.
-The home ownership rate in Falcon-Wannanup was 41.5%, with mortgaged properties at 36.3% and rented ones at 22.2%.
-The median monthly mortgage repayment in the area was $1,733, aligning with Perth metro's average.
-The median weekly rent figure was $320, compared to Perth metro's $300.
-Nationally, Falcon-Wannanup's mortgage repayments were lower than the Australian average of $1,863, and rents were significantly below the national figure of $375.
+In Falcon - Wannanup, as per the latest Census evaluation, 93.1% of dwellings were houses while 6.9% comprised semi-detached homes, apartments and other dwellings.
+This contrasts with Perth metro's 85.0% houses and 15.0% other dwellings.
+Home ownership in Falcon - Wannanup stood at 41.5%, with mortgaged properties making up 36.3% and rented dwellings accounting for 22.2%.
+The median monthly mortgage repayment was $1,733, aligning with Perth metro's average, while the median weekly rent was $320 compared to Perth metro's $300.
+Nationally, Falcon - Wannanup's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing